AlexanderWillner/runMacOSinVirtualBox/README.md

 ## FAQ

+* Download macOS
+  * Q: Where can I download macOS?
+  * A: Execute the script `installinstallmacos.py` - this produces a `dmg` file which you can open.
+Within this image you can find the `app` that should be copied to `/Applications`.
 * Graphic Issues
   * Q: Applications such as Apple Maps do not work as expected.
   * A: There is currently no 3D acceleration, therefore some applications do not work.